 Adobe Lightroom for Android 2.0 arrived today and offers the first end-to-end RAW mobile photography solution.

 Lightroom 2.0 for Android features an in-app camera that supports DNG format capture from your device.
 Additionally, it adds shoot-through presets that allow you to preview your shots with presets enabled but still non-destructively edit them after capture.

 The new Android version also gets Lightroom’s dehaze tool to adjust the appearance of haze and fog in images.
 It also gets the Targeted Adjustment Tool and Point mode in the curve tool for more precise control of your workflow.
 Additionally, Split Toning enhancements enable the addition of color casts to highlights and shadows.

-You can download the updated version of Lightroom Mobile for Android here on the Google Play Store.
+You can download Lightroom 2.0 for Android here in the Google Play Store.